-Last quarter Texas Instruments reported revenues of $4.83 billion, up 18.5% year on year, beating analyst revenue expectations by 9.05%.
-It was a very strong quarter for the company, with an impressive beat of analyst estimates and a very optimistic guidance for the next quarter.
+Last quarter Texas Instruments reported revenues of $4.53 billion, down 13.1% year on year, beating analyst revenue expectations by 3.67%.
+It was a weaker quarter for the company, with a decline in its gross margin and an increase in its inventory levels.

 Is Texas Instruments buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting Texas Instruments's revenue to grow 10.3% year on year to $4.73 billion, slowing down from the 28.8% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted earnings are expected to come in at $2.19 per share.
+This quarter analysts are expecting Texas Instruments's revenue to decline 12.5% year on year to $4.59 billion, a further deceleration on the 12.9% year-over-year decrease in revenue the company had recorded in the same quarter last year.
+Adjusted earnings are expected to come in at $1.85 per share.

-Majority of analysts covering the company have reconfirmed their estimates over the last thirty days, suggesting they are expecting the business to stay the course heading into the earnings.
-The company only missed Wall St's revenue estimates once over the last two years, and has on average exceeded top line expectations by 7.49%.
+The analysts covering the company have been growing increasingly bullish about the business heading into the earnings, with revenue estimates seeing three upward revisions over the last thirty days.
+The company only missed Wall St's revenue estimates once over the last two years, and has on average exceeded top line expectations by 3.87%.

-Looking at Texas Instruments's peers in the semiconductors segment, some of them have already reported Q1 earnings results, giving us a hint what we can expect.
-Lam Research delivered top-line growth of 5.52% year on year, missing analyst estimates by 4.33%.
-The stock traded down 3.68% on the results.
-Read our full analysis of Lam Research's results here.
+Looking at Texas Instruments's peers in the semiconductors segment, some of them have already reported Q3 earnings results, giving us a hint of what we can expect.
+SMART's revenues decreased 27.7% year on year, missing analyst estimates by 15.6% and Lam Research reported revenue decline of 31.4% year on year, exceeding estimates by 1.94%.
+SMART traded down 23.6% on the results, Lam Research was down 3.5%.

-Tech stocks have been facing declining investor sentiment in 2022 and while some of the semiconductors stocks have fared somewhat better, they have not been spared, with share price declining 14.5% over the last month.
-Texas Instruments is down 7.01% during the same time, and is heading into the earnings with analyst price target of $197.7, compared to share price of $172.65.
+Technology stocks have been hit hard by fears of higher interest rates and while some of the semiconductors stocks have fared somewhat better, they have not been spared, with share price declining 5.43% over the last month.
+Texas Instruments is down 7.68% during the same time, and is heading into the earnings with analysts' average price target of $181.1, compared to share price of $148.6.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.